xitu/gold-miner/article/2020/from-monolith-to-microservices-in-5-minutes.md

 # From Monolith to Microservices in 5 Minutes

-#### SOFTWARE ARCHITECTURE & REFACTORING

-#### “A microservice architectural style is an approach to developing a single application as a suite of small services.” — Martin Fowler.
+> “A microservice architectural style is an approach to developing a single application as a suite of small services.” — Martin Fowler.

 ![Monolithic Architecture vs. Microservice Architecture](https://cdn-images-1.medium.com/max/6486/1*prvtMgGd36b-smjFPbAcLQ.png)